-As of December 31, 2009, the full Target Special Profits Interest Amount was \$154 million, which includes a carry-forward Target Special Profits Interest Amount of \$70 million from December 31, 2008, a Target Special Profits Interest Amount for the fiscal year ended December 31, 2009 ("fiscal 2009") of \$54 million and a hypothetical return on the full Target Special Profits Interest Amount for the full Target Special Profits Interest Amount of \$154 million at December 31, 2009 was allocated to the General Partners at December 31, 2009.
+As of December 31, 2009, the full Target Special Profits Interest Amount was \$154 million, which includes a carry-forward Target Special Profits Interest Amount of \$70 million from December 31, 2008, a Target Special Profits Interest Amount for the fiscal year ended December 31, 2009 ("fiscal 2009") of \$54 million and a hypothetical return on the full Target Special Profits Interest Amount from the Investment Funds of \$30 million.
+The full Target Special Profits Interest Amount of \$154 million at December 31, 2009 was allocated to the General Partners at December 31, 2009.
 No accrual for special profits interest allocations was made for fiscal 2008 due to losses in the Investment Funds.